NATIONAL MULTIPLE SCLEROSIS SOCIETY

 Did You Know?

-- In Nebraska, 3,287 people have MS. Including family members and caregivers, the number of people affected by MS is more than 13,000.
+- In Nebraska, over 3,200 people have MS, but including family members and caregivers, more than 13,000 people are affected by MS.

 You Can Help